ssoworld/AirportData/README.md

 *the third and fourth fields are optional.

-N can be any of the following codes: A (for arrival), D (for departure), L (for layover), or X (for any visit to the airport outside the secure area, e.g. to tour the facility or to pick up a traveler)
+N can be any of the following codes: A (for arrival), D (for departure), L (for layover), or X (for any visit to the airport outside the secure area, e.g. to tour the facility or to pick up a traveler).

 **Example file lines:**